- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

 There are a number of reasons your dog might be anxious in the car.
 It could be that the car’s movement makes them nauseous.
 It could be that they only ride in the car when they’re going somewhere like the vet.
-It could that be the sound and vibration of the engine are too much.
+It could be that the sound and vibration of the engine are too much.
 Whatever the reason, a dog’s car anxiety can be overcome with patience and, in some cases, a visit to the vet.

 Motion sickness and nausea in dogs

 Let’s start with the problem of motion sickness.
 Many dogs become sick to their stomachs in the car.
 I’ve found this to be especially true for puppies because their ears are underdeveloped, which means they can’t regulate their balance well yet.
 As they mature, many pups will simply grow out of motion sickness.

 You’ll have difficulty overcoming car anxiety until your dog’s motion sickness is taken care of.

 You may not be aware that your dog is suffering from motion sickness, as not every pup will vomit when feeling sick.
 Other signs of canine car sickness include: